How To Grow Truffles

 Ongoing maintenance required, includes annual pruning, pest, disease and weed control as required, summer irrigation, general repairs and mowing grass inter-rows.

 Harvest period is winter (for this truffle), with truffles gradually ripening throughout the season.
 Production begins slowly, generally in year 4-5, gradually increasing each year, potentially reaching commercial quantities by year 12-14.
 Farmers harvest on a weekly or bi-weekly basis depending on maturity/productivity/size of the farm.
 Farmers systematically search row by row, with dogs trained to locate truffles by scent.
-Well trained dogs generally only mark ripe truffle.

 Learn more: Truffle pigs and dogs.

 Freshly harvested truffles are placed in refrigeration until processed, ideally within 24 hours.
 Truffles are washed, dried then inspected for imperfections such as insect damage and bacterial rot.
 Grading criteria involves aromatics, shape, size and extent of any damage if any.